 2. Supplementing with formula

 After your baby is born, the breasts operate on supply and demand.
 Exclusively breastfeeding drives higher demand, so the breasts create more milk.
-However, supplementing with formula for multiple feedings every day (such as while the baby is at daycare) tells your body that it doesn’t need to produce as much milk, and your supply will begin to decrease.
+However, supplementing with formula for multiple feedings every day (such as while the baby is at daycare) or releasing breast milk only when the baby wants to nurse tells your body that it doesn’t need to produce as much milk.
+Consequently, your supply will begin to decrease.

 You can counteract this by pumping at regular feeding intervals throughout the day.
 Pumping tells the body to continue producing, even if the baby isn’t eating at that moment.
 Breast milk keeps well in the freezer, so pump at work if you can and store it for later use.